Unsupervised Cross-lingual Adaptation for Sequence Tagging and Beyond: Experiments

 \subsubsection{Further Discussions on mPTLMs}

 As discussed in Sec. \ref{sec:main_results}, the performance gap between mBERT and XLM-R is exceptionally large on the cross-lingual ABSA task.
 Here, we attempt to empirically track the sources that may contribute to this situation.
-We first conduct monolingual experiments on English with results shown in Fig.~\ref{fig:en_mono}.
+We first conduct monolingual experiments on English with results shown in Table~\ref{tab:monolingual}.
 As can be seen, the $\textsc{F}_1$ scores between mBERT and XLM-R are very close when applied to the formal NER/SRL texts, while on the ABSA task, the former is far behind the latter, suggesting that handling informal texts with rich morphology changes is challenging for mBERT even in the most resource-rich language, i.e. EN.
-We also evaluate the monolingual performances of mPTLMs on two low-resource languages: Turkish (tr) and Finnish (fi)\footnote{According to the statistics in~\url{https://meta.wikimedia.org/wiki/List_of_Wikipedias}, Finnish ranked the 25th and Turkish ranked the 32nd.} and the results are depicted in Fig.~\ref{fig:absa_mono}.
-Regarding the monolingual results on the SRL task where the mPTLMs does not suffer from the misspellings too much, the gap between mBERT and XLM-R on $\textsc{F}_1$ score is still enlarged while varying English to Finnish, indicating that the modeling power of mBERT on low-resource language is limited.
-With such property, the mBERT cannot work well on the low-resource language, especially under the cross-lingual setting.
+We also evaluate the monolingual performances of mPTLMs on two low-resource languages: Turkish (tr) and Finnish (fi)\footnote{According to the statistics in~\url{https://meta.wikimedia.org/wiki/List_of_Wikipedias}, Finnish ranked the 25th and Turkish ranked the 32nd.} and the right side of Table~\ref{tab:monolingual} depicts the evaluation results.
+Regarding the monolingual results on the SRL task where the mPTLMs do not suffer from the misspellings too much, the gap between mBERT and XLM-R on $\textsc{F}_1$ score is still enlarged ($\Delta$: 1.66$\Rightarrow$4.93) when varying English to Finnish, indicating that the mBERT cannot provide satisfactory representations in low-resource language for the predictions.
+In summary, the fragility to informal texts and the limited modeling power in low-resource language are two factors hindering the cross-lingual transfer of mBERT on sequence tagging tasks.